DavisPL/lhs/README.md

 # LHS: Leveraging (not) HIR via Symbolic execution
-### A command line utility for searching for analyzing a given Rust code's MIR and verifying proc/self/mem safety
+### A command line utility for searching for analyzing a given Rust code's MIR and verifying `std::fs::write` calls' safeness, in particular, writes to `/proc/self/mem`

 ## Installation